aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/merge/_index.md

 ---
-title: Merge Excel Files with PHP using Aspose.Cells Cloud API
+title: Merge Excel files with PHP using Aspose.Cells Cloud
 description: Use Aspose.Cells Cloud API to merge multiple Excel files into one with PHP.
-Get free SDK, sample code, and quick‑start guide – try it now!
+Get code samples, SDKs, and a free trial – start merging now!

 ---
 {{< blocks/products/pf/main-wrap-class >}}